-Explore the flavors and tastes of Petite Sirah wines and find out how to pair it with food.
+Explore the flavors and tastes of Petite Sirah wine and find out how to pair it with food.

-Petite Sirah (“Peh-teet sear-ah”) (aka Durif or Petite Syrah) was first found growing in France in the mid-1800’s.
-It’s loved for its extraordinary deep color and full-bodied flavors of blueberry, chocolate, plums and black pepper.
+Petite Sirah (“Peh-teet sear-ah”) (aka Durif or Petite Syrah) was first found growing in France in the mid-1800s.
+People love it for its extraordinarily deep color and full-bodied flavors of blueberry, chocolate, plums, and black pepper.
 Despite its popularity, Petite Sirah is an exceptionally rare grape with less than 10,000 planted acres worldwide, growing mainly in California.

 Petite Sirah is not just a more “petite” version of Syrah (or Shiraz), it’s a distinct grape variety.
 Petite Sirah is the offspring of Syrah and Peloursin.
-If you’ve never heard of Peloursin, that’s understandable: it’s nearly extinct, found just a few places in the French-Alps.
+If you’ve never heard of Peloursin, that’s understandable: it’s nearly extinct, found in just a few places in the French Alps.

 Guide to Petite Sirah Wine